-A uniform 10% strengthening in the value of the euro as of December 31, 2020 relative to the U.S. dollar and the Japanese yen would have resulted in an increase in income before taxes of approximately 665,000 for the year ended December 31, 2020, compared to an increase of approximately 667,000 for the year ended December 31, 2020 relative to the U.S. dollar and the Japanese yen would have resulted in a decrease in income before taxes of approximately 667,000 for the year ended December 31, 2020 as compared to an increase of approximately 667,000 for the year ended December 31, 2020 as compared to an increase of approximately 667,000 for the year ended December 31, 2019.
+A uniform 10% strengthening in the value of the euro as of December 31, 2020 relative to the U.S. dollar and the Japanese yen would have resulted in an increase in income before taxes of approximately $\epsilon$ 65,000 for the year ended December 31, 2020, compared to an increase of approximately $\epsilon$ 67,000 for the year ended December 31, 2019.
+A uniform 10% decrease in the value of the euro as of December 31, 2020 relative to the U.S. dollar and the Japanese yen would have resulted in a decrease in income before taxes of approximately $\epsilon$ 71,000 for the year ended December 31, 2020 as compared to an increase of approximately $\epsilon$ 73,000 for the year ended December 31, 2019.
 This calculation assumes that the U.S. dollar and Japanese yen exchange rates would have changed in the same direction relative to the euro.
 In addition to the direct effect of changes in exchange rates quantified above, changes in exchange rates also affect the volume of sales.